-Event i Primary Actor ii Name of Process/Activity iii Description of Process/Activity ^{iv} Information Producer v Information Receiver vi Name of Info Exchanged ^{vii} Additional Notes viii 1 DMS provides μEMs with the expected range of voltage in the PCC for the short-term look-ahead time interval DMS applicatio ns Update of voltage range at PCC DMS runs IVVO for the next short-term interval and informs the μ EMS about the expected voltages at the μ Grid PCC and desirable range of voltage at the PCC for further network analyses.
+Event Primary Actor i Name of Process/Activity ii Description of Process/Activity iii Information Producer iv Information Receiver v Name of Info Exchanged vi Additional Notes vii 1 DMS provides μEMS with the expected range of voltage in the PCC for the short-term look-ahead time interval DMS applicatio ns Update of voltage range at PCC DMS runs IVVO for the next short-term interval and informs the $\mu$ EMs about the expected voltages at the $\mu$ Grid PCC and desirable range of voltage at the PCC for further network analyses.
 DMS applications, DSO μEMS Update of voltage range at PCC In each cycle of the DMS applications, the applications run "what-if" studies, exploring different voltages within an expected range.
-In each step of these studies, the appropriate load/generation dependencies on voltage should be used.
-Therefore, the μ EMs should provide with the dependencies for the expected range of PCC voltages that will be used by the DMS applications.
-2 μEMS provides DMS with the adjusted load and generation dependencies for the provided range of μEMS Update of μGrid load and generation dependencies on voltage μEMS provides DMS with load/generation dependencies adjusted for the requested PCC voltage range μEMS DMS Update of μGrid load and generation dependencies on voltage
+In each step of these studies, the appropriate reactive power capabilities of the $\mu$ Grid should be used.
+Therefore, the $\mu$ EMs should provide with the dependencies of the capabilities for the expected range of PCC voltages that will be used by the DMS applications.
+2 μEMS provides DMS with the adjusted reactive power capabilities for the provided range of PCC voltages. μEMS Update of μGrid reactive power capabilities μEMS provides DMS with reactive power capabilities adjusted for the requested PCC voltage range μEMS DMS Update of μGrid reactive power capabilities